 - Collaboration: “…work together to come to a solution that helps both of us?”

 - Compromise: “…meet in the middle?”

 - Avoid: “…wait a little bit and see if the situation resolves itself?”

-Finally, after you’ve made your request you can re-evaluate the conflict, by asking three questions.
+Finally, after your request, you can re-evaluate the conflict by asking three questions.

 - Does that make sense to you?

 - What are the next steps?

 The crucial part of this last step is acknowledging and validating an employee’s experience.
 The conflict will likely continue if both parties aren’t aligned on these three questions.
 Instruct your managers to revisit their diagnosis or choose a new conflict style if they sense misalignment or pushback.